 The endocrine system is a complex collection of hormone-producing glands that control basic body functions such as metabolism, growth and sexual development.
-The pediatric endocrinology team at Stanford Children’s Health is nationally ranked in Diabetes & Endocrinology by U.S. News & World Report and treats children with endocrine disorders at five locations throughout the Bay Area.
+The pediatric endocrinology team at Stanford Children’s Health is nationally ranked in Diabetes & Endocrinology by U.S. News & World Report and treats children with endocrine disorders at six locations throughout the Bay Area.

 We diagnose and manage children with many different endocrine and metabolic disorders, including:

 Many of the hormones produced by the endocrine glands interact with each other to maintain balance.
 The amount of hormones produced by each gland is carefully balanced.
 Too much or too little of a certain hormone can have effects throughout the body and cause various endocrine disorders.
 Although many endocrine disorders that affect adults can affect children, the disorders may produce different symptoms in children.